This article was last updated by on

 Leaves of African Violets grow from the bottom of the stem, resulting in a bushy growth habit.

-Here are a few reasons to prune their leaves.
+Here are a few reasons for cutting African Violet leaves.

 • African Violets feel shrouded when the overwhelming leaves cover the entire plant.

-• Too many leaves will suck up energy from the plant quickly, leaving it dry for the next blooming season.
+• Too many leaves will quickly draw energy from the plant, leaving it empty for the next blooming season.

 • The dead blooms and old leaves will attract pests and diseases.

-• It produces new leaves from the center, pushing older and dry leaves below, which may look unattractive.
+• It produces new leaves from the center, pushing dry older leaves below, which may look unattractive.

 • Old leaves may prevent the blooms from getting enough light and air.

-You can trim African Violet leaves at any time of the year, unlike many other houseplants that require seasonal trimmings.
+You can trim African Violet leaves at any time of the year, unlike many other houseplants requiring seasonal trimmings.

-Because the African Violet leaves grow quickly, you should trim 4-5 bottom leaves monthly.
+Since African Violets grow quickly, you should prune their 4-5 bottom leaves monthly.

-However, African Violets bloom for up to 9 months per year (spring-autumn), so you can avoid trimming the plant leaves during winter, as it needs to rest.
+However, African Violets bloom for up to 9 months per year (spring-autumn), so avoid trimming the leaves during winter, as it needs to rest.

-Also, trim the leaves when deadly pests (Cyclamen) and diseases (Blights) crop up on the plant.
+Also, you can trim the leaves when deadly pests and diseases crop up on the plant or if the plant gets too leggy.

-Quick Tip: If the bottom leaves are still vigorous, but it’s time for a trim, consider propagating the African Violets using suckers!
+If the bottom leaves are still vigorous, but it’s time for a trim, consider propagating the African Violets using suckers, which shoot out from the axils between the 2 leaves.

-The plant’s longevity and frequency of bearing healthy leaves rely on how often you trim them.
+The longevity and frequency of bearing healthy leaves by African Violets rely on how often you trim them.

-Let’s learn two main methods to prune African Violet leaves.
+Let’s learn 2 leading methods to cut African Violet leaves.

 A. Pinch Pruning